jakswa/node-mailpress/README.md

 Requirements
 ============

- - `node-config`: All our projects currently use this to configure our apps.
+ - [`node-config`](https://github.com/lorenwest/node-config): All our projects currently use this to configure our apps.
 Apologies if it doesn't fit in with your project.
 Easy enough to remove, if there's need.
+ - [`mustache`](http://mustache.github.io/): Currently, this only supports mustache templates.

 Usage:
 ======